aws-amplify/docs/docs/ui-legacy/fragments/angular/overview.md

 The `aws-amplify-angular` package is a set of Angular components and an Angular provider which helps integrate your application with the AWS-Amplify library.
-It supports Angular 5.0 or above.
+It supports Angular 5.0 and above.

 <amplify-callout>